FusionRF: High-Fidelity Satellite Neural Radiance Fields from Multispectral and Panchromatic Acquisitions: Introduction

 However, optical data undergoes a significant amount of pre-processing before it is used by a photogrammetry algorithm.
 Image sensors within satellites simultaneously generate both a single-band panchromatic image with high spatial fidelity and a multispectral image with many narrow wavelength bands.
 Because collected light in each multispectral band is significantly restricted, the spatial fidelity is substantially reduced.
 Pansharpening algorithms are employed to perform image fusion, leveraging the spatial resolution in the panchromatic image to upsample the multispectral image, aiming to access the full spatial and spectral information in the satellite images.

-Current NeRF architectures for satellite reconstruction \cite{qu2023sat, mari2023multi} depend on pansharpening prior to optimization to create ground truth imagery.
-Pansharpening methods can produce variances in upsampled images and often lack generalizability across satellite image sensors and unseen domains \cite{deng2022machine}.
+Current NeRF architectures for satellite reconstruction~\cite{qu2023sat, mari2023multi} depend on pansharpening prior to optimization to create training imagery.
+Pansharpening methods can produce variance in upsampled images and often lack generalizability across satellite image sensors and unseen domains~\cite{deng2022machine}.
 Since a satellite neural reconstruction model uses the upsampled images as ground truth during optimization, any hallucinations will also be present in the final reconstruction and affect the accuracy of the Digital Surface Model.

 We present FusionRF, a neural reconstruction methodology that enables the fusion of panchromatic and multispectral images during reconstruction.
 While pansharpening methods frame the fusion problem as an upsampling operation to produce one hybrid image, we can process both modalities as inputs of varying spatial and spectral resolution within our reconstruction algorithm.
 A comparison between methods is shown in Figure \ref{fig:modeldiag}.
 This approach learns how to fuse information between different modalities on a per-scene basis, removing the risk of pre-trained pansharpening models introducing biases and hallucinations in unseen domains.